Best triathlon wheels: Top TT wheelsets for your road bike or time trial bike

 There is no such thing as a free lunch.
 Wind resistance is the single biggest factor that holds back your speed when riding your bike.
 Make yourself and your bike more aerodynamic and you will go faster for the same effort.
 You have to consider more than all-out speed though.
 Think about the wind and how it's going to affect both you and the bike.

-If the course is going to be windy then you've got to not only consider how that affects wheel choice in relation to speed but also safety.
-A deeper wheel is a faster wheel but not in every situation.
+If the course is going to be windy, then you've got to not only consider how that affects wheel choice in relation to speed but also safety.
+A deeper wheel is a faster wheel, but not in every situation.
 As the wind angle changes, different wheel depths and shapes offer different advantages.
 As an example, a deep "V" shaped rim is very fast into the wind.
 As the wind yaw angle moves, that speed advantage falls off and other considerations might be more important.

 As the wind comes around the side of the bike, a thin frontal area starts showing a broad side area to the wind.
 You are riding a sail and now it's getting pushed in a different direction than you are riding.
 The wheel at the front has the ability to rotate.
-A sudden, hard, gust can actually turn your bike.
-At the rear of the bike you won't get a twisting feeling, since there's no ability to rotate, but you still experience a push.
+A sudden, hard gust can actually turn your bike.
+At the rear of the bike, you won't get a twisting feeling, since there's no ability to rotate, but you still experience a push.
 This is when you have to think about what kind of rider you are.

 A lightweight rider with less than stellar bike handling skills will experience the scariest ride.
 If you've got more weight over the front wheel, it will have a greater resistance to twisting.
 If you are a better bike handler, you might find yourself more comfortable dealing with the twisting front end.
-Remember though every little bit of energy you spend doing something other than pedalling is making you slower.
+Remember, every little bit of energy you spend doing something other than pedalling is making you slower.

 The biggest takeaway is that you need to plan and know yourself.
 What is the prediction for the wind on race day?
 Is it going to be an issue for your body?
 Are you prepared to handle it if it is?
 Depending on the answers to those questions, consider a shallower wheel setup.
 You will be faster if you are concentrating on pedalling, not staying on track.